 1. Translate or your credentials and certificates into German

 Also, most of the organizations will need your certificates in German, otherwise, it won’t be accepted.
+Use Lingokid to translate all your documents affordable and completely online.

 2. Apply for as many job offering as you could